Bug Resilience Program

 Direct Contributions

-Our partner Neighbourhoodie Software GmbH provides a variety of types of contributions to participating projects to address known issues, improve documentation, and reduce technical debt.
+Our partner Neighbourhoodie Software provides a variety of types of contributions to participating projects to address known issues, improve documentation, and reduce technical debt.
 Very often, FOSS projects maintainers know that certain parts of critical technologies on which they work contain vulnerabilities or security deficiencies.
 However, the maintainers may not have the capacity to deal with them yet, or can only address them with temporary solutions.
 Software projects also accumulate technical debt over time, making the software harder to maintain and creating more opportunities for vulnerabilities.
 Last but not least, having consistent and proper documentation and guidance can help improve the quality of external contributions and reduce the barrier to entry for contributors who can suggest security improvements to FOSS projects.

 Bug & Fix Bounty Platform